-As of February 28, 2007, outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.3 billion as shown in the following table.
+As of December 31, 2007, outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.3 billion as shown in the following table.
 Amounts are expressed in millions.

-Issued Directly to Third Parties Issued as Collateral for the Company's Debt Issued as Collateral for CenterPoint Energy's Debt Total
+d Directly ird Parties Collate sued as eral for Our Debt Issued as Collateral for CenterPoint Energy's Debt Total

 First Mortgage Bonds \$ 102 \$ \$ 151 \$ 253

 General Mortgage Bonds 1,262 229 527 2,018

 Total \$ 1,364 \$ 229 \$ 678 \$ 2,271

 The lien of the general mortgage indenture is junior to that of the mortgage, pursuant to which the first mortgage bonds are issued.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$2.2 billion of additional first mortgage bonds and general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2006.
+Approximately \$2.3 billion of additional first mortgage bonds and general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2007.
 However, we are contractually prohibited, subject to certain exceptions, from issuing additional first mortgage bonds.